 The origins of this expressway lie in the 1986 state budget, where not only $50 million was set aside for the new airport terminal, but an additional $70 million put towards this roadway.
 Then Governor Richard Thornburgh and his transportation secretary, Tom Larson, managed to get those two projects into that year's budget.
 "I never really mentioned the highway," said David Donahoe, who was the county's airport director at the time.
 "But the state agreed to push for a substantial amount of money for the Midfield Terminal.
 Then Tom Larson and the governor looked at it and said, 'This isn't complete without the highway.'
 On their own initiative, they included the highway.
 I was shocked."
 Both the expressway and terminal were under construction simultaneously.

-This expressway has the unique distinction of being the last free expressway to be built in the Pittsburgh area.
-Construction began on the highway in 1990, which would serve the new Midfield Terminal of Pittsburgh International Airport which was being built simultaneously.
-PennDOT faced several challenges while building the new expressway such as subsurface mine fires, inactive landfill areas, hilly terrain, and wetland areas.
-Not only did natural barriers stand in the way of construction, but also the White Swan Amusement Park.
+A groundbreaking ceremony was held on August 27, 1990, and construction began in earnest soon afterwards.
+PennDOT faced several challenges while building the new expressway such as subsurface mine fires, coal mine voids, inactive landfill areas, hilly terrain, and wetland areas.
+At one point, while working near the runways at night, crews needed special light arrangements so as not to confuse pilots.
+Not only did natural barriers stand in the way of construction, but also did the White Swan Amusement Park.
 The amusement park which sat in the area of Exit 3 was purchased and demolished to make way for the connection to the Airport Parkway.

-The 7.5 mile, $190 million dollar expressway opened in September 1992.
-One interesting feature of it is the median which was planned with future expansion in mind, whether it be light rail, Maglev, West Busway, or extra lanes.
+The 7.5-mile, $190 million dollar expressway opened in September 1992 and earning the unique distinction of being the last free expressway to be built in the Pittsburgh area.
+One interesting feature of it is the median which was planned with future expansion in mind, whether it be light rail, Maglev, a West Busway extension, or extra lanes.

 Southern Expressway Pictures